ridoansaleh/doraemon/README.md

 2. Pick your host provider

 Actually, i prefer Heroku to deploy my React app.
-Here is a link to the Doraemon app i have deployed.
+Here is a [link](https://doraemon-rido.herokuapp.com) to Doraemon app i have deployed.

 # Features